NaghmehShahverdi/web_visualization-/README.md

 docker-compose -f docker-compose-local.yml up -d --build
 ```

+If you have errors testing changes on localhost, you may need to clear the browser cache

 ### To run in production mode.
 (Run on a web server using port 443)
 ```